vuece/vuece-libjingle/README.md

 We decided to combine the existing functionalities provided by the original libjingle and extend them to a new model in which the 'caller' can initiate a session which is similar to existing phone call session but once the session is established the actual data is unidirectional streamable music data from the remote peer, thus enabling real-time music streaming to the caller, based on this model a libjingle-powered real-time music stream player will be made possible.

 The output of this project include following three modules:
-* **vuece-libjingle library** - The core library that drives the customized real-time streaming protocol
+* **vuece-libjingle library** - The core library that drives the real-time streaming protocol
-* **Vuece Music Controller** - an Android application that uses vuece-libjingle as the streaming engine and interacts with user like a normal music player, user guide and some screenshots can be found [here](http://www.vuece.com/hub.html)
+* **Vuece Music Controller** - an Android application that uses vuece-libjingle as the streaming engine and interacts with user like a normal music player, user guide and screenshots can be found [here](http://www.vuece.com/hub.html)
-* **Vuecd Hub** - A windows application which hosts and streams music files using vuece-libjingle, detailed user guide and some screenshots can be found [here](http://www.vuece.com/music.html)
+* **Vuecd Hub** - A windows application which hosts and streams music files using vuece-libjingle, detailed user guide and screenshots can be found [here](http://www.vuece.com/music.html)

 The website hosting the applications is also a GitHub open-source project - [vuece.github.io](https://github.com/vuece/vuece.github.io)